MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/Document/English/TranslationGuide.md

 # General Text Translation

-General Text Translation module is the primary location for text translations, including daily ADV dialogues, NGUI text, uGUI text, and in-game multilingual support text.
+The General Text Translation module is where the main text translation occurs.
+It can translate content including daily ADV dialogues, NGUI text, uGUI text, and the game's built-in multi-language support text.

-Subtitles other than lyrics also rely on this module.
+Subtitles, excluding lyrics, also depend on this module.

-Unlike COM3D2.i18nEx, JAT does not care about translation filenames.
-You do not need to create translation files according to scripts.
+Unlike COM3D2.i18nEx, JAT does not care about translation filenames; you do not need to create translation files according to scripts.

-JAT loads all translation files into a single large translation table at startup and then translates based on this table at runtime.
+JAT loads all translation files into a single, large in-memory database upon startup and then translates based on this database during runtime.

 This approach has its advantages and disadvantages.

+The most notable is that it will consume more memory than i18nEx.

 ## 1. Translation File Location